 June: "Well, technically, Carl, a person who has truly entered into a relationship with the Lord Jesus Christ, let me ask you this, how many of their sins were forgiven once they entered into that relationship with Him?"

 Carl: "Well, I believe all of mine have been."

 Carl: "Past, present and future."

 June: "And future.
 So the issue is, all of our sins are already forgiven" [June Hunt, tape: "Suicide or Survival," #9114] (emphasis ours).

 Furthermore, in light of Heb.
 13:5 which states that God will never leave or forsake us, please note the prodigal left and forsook the father and the father let him walk off!
 Besides, Heb.
 13:5,8 is a quote from Deut.
 31:6,8, which shows by Deut.
 31:17 that God will forsake us because of sin!
-[If you have a copy of our book refuting the sinister teaching of eternal security, please refer to pages 74 and 75 for a full explanation.]
+[See The Believer's Conditional Security for a full explanation.]

 If a saved person sows to please his sinful nature he'll die spiritually (Rom.
 8:13; Gal.
 6:8,9).
 The prodigal is a clear example of this (Lk.
 15:24,32).
 The end result of sin is spiritual death, so DO NOT BE DECEIVED (James 1:14-16).
 For more information regarding the believer's security, see our 801 page book, The Believer's Conditional Security: Eternal Security Refuted, which is the most exhaustive and comprehensive refutation to eternal security ever written.
 It will not be refuted!